richb-hanover/LymeHousingSurvey2025/README.md

 6. Add `responses = ` and a final `;`
    to convert to a valid Javascript statement

-Also create _Survey-questions.json_ with "printable" questions (a summary of the question for display)
+Also create _Survey-questions.json_ with "printable" questions to be displayed for each response.
   It should have the form of a JSON array of strings:

    ```